SvenMichaelKlose/tunix/README.md

 libraries.
 Here’s how cc65 helps in developing applications for TUNIX:

-* C Language Support:
-  Allows developers to write
-  applications in C, a high-level language, which is easier to manage compared to assembly language.
-This can significantly speed up the development process and make code more maintainable.
 * Cross-platform Development:
   Since cc65 runs on modern platforms, developers can write, compile and